 TransNamib customers range from different types of services the company offers.
-The company provides a wide range of services are such as Bulk Freight, Containerised Services, TNX/OPX, Special Trains and Passenger Services.
-TransNamib also offers road transportation services in combination with rail.
+The company provides a wide range of services are such as Bulk Freight, Containerised Services, Special Trains and Passenger Services.

-As the sole shareholder, the Ministry of Works and Transport exercises non-regulatory control over the Company through the appointment of the non-executive directors.
+As the sole shareholder, the Ministry of Public Enterprises exercises non-regulatory control over the Company through the appointment of the non-executive directors.
 The SOE Governance Act requires, in terms of Section 21, that the Board shall enter into a performance agreement with the Chief Executive Officer and other senior management from the SOE.

 TransNamib seeks to acquire quality goods and services at the lowest total cost of ownership by working resourcefully, efficiently, effectively and ethically with both current and prospective suppliers.
 For more information please contact Procurement division @ +264 298 2132

 Namibia Chamber of Commerce and Industry (NCCI) is the leading business representative and support organization in Namibia.
 Membership comprises companies across all economic sectors, including prominent large companies as well as hundreds of SMEs.
 Go to their site

 The Walvis Bay Corridor Group is a public-private partnership established to promote the utilization of the Walvis Bay Corridors, which is a network of transport corridors principally comprising the Port of Walvis Bay, the Trans-Kalahari Corridor, the Trans-Caprivi Corridor, the Trans-Cunene Corridor, and the Trans-Oranje Corridor.
 Go to their site